techno-tim/techno-tim.github.io/_posts/2022-03-19-k3s-etcd-ansible.md

 ## Removing

 To remove k3s from the nodes.
-These nodes should be rebooted afterwards due to VIP still being preset
+These nodes should be rebooted afterwards due to VIP still being present

 ```bash
 ansible-playbook reset.yml -i inventory/my-cluster/hosts.ini